andydlindsay/lectures/w04d04/README.md

 ### CSS Preprocessors
 * A CSS preprocessor generates CSS using a [Domain Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language)
+* Styles are written in this _language_ and then [transpiled](https://en.wikipedia.org/wiki/Source-to-source_compiler) into CSS before being served to the client
 * Popular preprocessors include [Sass](https://sass-lang.com/), [LESS](http://lesscss.org/), [Stylus](https://stylus-lang.com/), and [PostCSS](https://postcss.org/)

 ### Intro to Sass
 * **S**yntactically **A**wesome **S**yle **S**heets
 * Sass gives us some useful features to make writing our CSS easier
+* **SCSS** or _Sassy CSS_ is a superset of CSS
+* A superset is a language that extends another language by adding new features
+* But the browser doesn't understand SCSS, so we have to transpile our SCSS into CSS before serving it

 #### Variables
 * Sass utilizes variables like any other programming language: store a value and retrieve it later using the variables name